 Rumor on the skincare street is that retinol can thin the skin, but Mahmoodi is happy to bust that myth saying, “It actually stimulates collagen production, therefore thickening it.”
 But, here comes the kicker: Retinol can sometimes be irritating to the skin, even the OTC formulations.
 “The normal side effects include dryness, flaking and sensitivity to sunlight.
 In some instances, particularly in those with sensitive skin, one may have signs of burning, redness and intense flaking,” says Mahmoodi.
 “Those with conditions such as eczema and rosacea should potentially consider looking for alternative anti-aging treatments that do not include retinol.”

 Before you swerve retinol, there are ways to include it in your regimen, reap the rewards and avoid the irritation.
 The secret is in your application strategy.
 “It’s always best to ease retinol products into your skincare routine.
 If used too frequently or if the retinol concentration is too strong, significant irritation can occur,” notes Mahmoodi.
-Over-the-counter retinol can range from 0.01 percent up to 2 percent.
-It is best to start at a lower percentage and work your way up to 0.5 percent and then 1 percent in time and so on.
+Over-the-counter retinol concentration can range from 0.01 percent up to 2 percent.
+It is best to start at a lower concentration and work your way up to 0.5 percent and then 1 percent in time and so on.

 If you are completely new to retinol (in any form), go slow.
 Apply your retinol-based product 2-3 nights a week, see how your skin reacts and increase your application gradually.
 If your skin starts to flake, that is the dead cells lifting away.
 You can use a muslin cloth or gentle exfoliator in the morning to help lift away the flakes to reveal the brighter, smoother skin beneath.